Adam Leitman Bailey

 Adam Leitman Bailey is an American lawyer who practices residential and commercial real estate law as founder of Adam Leitman Bailey, P.C.
-He has engaged in several notable legal cases.
+He was involved in several notable legal cases.

 The Martindale-Hubbell peer review system gave Bailey an AV rating, its highest category.

-Background
+Early life and education

 Bailey was born in Bayside, Queens.
 He moved to California at age five and later moved back to New Milford, New Jersey, where he graduated from New Milford High School.
 He graduated with honors from Rutgers University and Syracuse University College of Law.

-Notable cases
+During his time at Syracuse University College of Law, he was elected to the Moot Court team.
+Bailey studied under respected lawyers Travis Lewin and Deborah Kenn.
+Adam Leitman Bailey received New Milford High School’s Distinguished Alumni Award.